This isn’t news that will surprise you: the UX job market is hot right now.

 Hiring managers have high standards, and in order to respond quickly and effectively to the dream roles that cross your path, its critical to maintain a solid portfolio that you can share at a moment’s notice.

-As someone working every day with UX folks who are looking for a new opportunity, I am continuously surprised by the number of bad portfolios that cross my desk.
-I understand you work on UX all day, and the last thing you want to do when you get home is even more of it, but if you want to take your career to the next level, it’s a necessity.
-Just as the cobbler’s kids have no shoes, UX designers don't always design their portfolios for their users.
+As a company that works every day with UX folks who are looking for a new opportunity, at Didus we are continuously surprised by the number of bad portfolios that cross our desks.
+On a certain level, it makes sense: you work on UX all day, and the last thing you want to do when you get home is even more of it, but if you want to take your career to the next level, it’s a necessity.
+Just as the cobbler’s kids have no shoes, UX designers don’t always design their portfolios for their users.

 So, What Makes For A Solid Portfolio?